rplevy/swiss-arrows/README.md

 ### The Back Arrow

 This is simply ->> with its arguments reversed, convenient in some cases.
-It was contributed by Stephen Compall as an alternative to [egamble/let-else](http://github.com/egamble/let-else).
+It was suggested as an alternative to [egamble/let-else](http://github.com/egamble/let-else).

 ```clojure